Workday, Inc. (NASDAQ:WDAY) Shares Sold by Employees Retirement System of Texas

-Employees Retirement System of Texas trimmed its holdings in shares of Workday, Inc. (NASDAQ:WDAY) by 31.2% during the third quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 19,855 shares of the software maker’s stock after selling 9,000 shares during the period.
-Employees Retirement System of Texas’ holdings in Workday were worth $4,271,000 at the end of the most recent reporting period.
+Employees Retirement System of Texas lessened its holdings in shares of Workday, Inc. (NASDAQ:WDAY) by 31.2% in the third quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 19,855 shares of the software maker’s stock after selling 9,000 shares during the quarter.
+Employees Retirement System of Texas’ holdings in Workday were worth $4,271,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also modified their holdings of the company.
-Natixis increased its holdings in shares of Workday by 721.5% during the third quarter.
-Natixis now owns 29,756 shares of the software maker’s stock valued at $6,401,000 after purchasing an additional 26,134 shares during the period.
-Mirova increased its holdings in shares of Workday by 5.8% during the third quarter.
-Mirova now owns 7,770 shares of the software maker’s stock valued at $1,672,000 after purchasing an additional 426 shares during the period.
-Kestra Advisory Services LLC acquired a new position in shares of Workday during the third quarter valued at $681,000.
-First Horizon Advisors Inc. grew its holdings in Workday by 310.6% during the third quarter.
-First Horizon Advisors Inc. now owns 271 shares of the software maker’s stock worth $58,000 after acquiring an additional 205 shares during the period.
-Finally, O Shaughnessy Asset Management LLC grew its holdings in Workday by 18.7% during the third quarter.
-O Shaughnessy Asset Management LLC now owns 716 shares of the software maker’s stock worth $154,000 after acquiring an additional 113 shares during the period.
-67.98% of the stock is currently owned by institutional investors.
+Other institutional investors and hedge funds have also bought and sold shares of the company.
+Vanguard Group Inc. grew its position in Workday by 4.2% in the second quarter.
+Vanguard Group Inc. now owns 10,700,629 shares of the software maker’s stock valued at $2,004,869,000 after acquiring an additional 430,636 shares in the last quarter.
+William Blair Investment Management LLC grew its position in Workday by 268.4% in the second quarter.
+William Blair Investment Management LLC now owns 457,964 shares of the software maker’s stock valued at $85,804,000 after acquiring an additional 333,645 shares in the last quarter.
+Nordea Investment Management AB grew its position in Workday by 333.5% in the second quarter.
+Nordea Investment Management AB now owns 334,262 shares of the software maker’s stock valued at $62,564,000 after acquiring an additional 257,153 shares in the last quarter.
+FIL Ltd grew its position in Workday by 34.0% in the second quarter.
+FIL Ltd now owns 774,642 shares of the software maker’s stock valued at $145,136,000 after acquiring an additional 196,691 shares in the last quarter.
+Finally, Peregrine Capital Management LLC acquired a new stake in Workday in the second quarter valued at approximately $35,730,000.
+67.98% of the stock is owned by hedge funds and other institutional investors.

+In other Workday news, EVP Richard Harry Sauer sold 4,802 shares of the firm’s stock in a transaction dated Thursday, October 15th.
+The stock was sold at an average price of $224.05, for a total transaction of $1,075,888.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, Director Michael M. Mcnamara sold 150,000 shares of the firm’s stock in a transaction dated Monday, August 31st.
+The stock was sold at an average price of $241.94, for a total value of $36,291,000.00.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 364,183 shares of company stock valued at $82,989,001 over the last 90 days.
+Corporate insiders own 26.51% of the company’s stock.

 Workday, Inc provides enterprise cloud applications worldwide.
 Its applications help its customers to manage critical business functions and optimize their financial and human capital resources.
 The company offers Workday Financial Management application that provides functions of general ledger, accounting, accounts payable and receivable, cash and asset management, revenue management, and grants management, as well as project and resource management, time and expense tracking, project billing, revenue recognition, financial reporting, and analytics.